qnipp/meteor-treeview/README.md

 - **collection** sets the collection to be used.
 - **subscription** sets the subscription for the template.
 - **getNodes** is a `function(parent)`, which returns the nodes for a given parent as cursor or array.
 - **mapping** contains a mapping from the fields from the data source to the tree fields.
 If a string is set, this field is taken from the orginal data.
-If a function is given, the function is called with the signature `function(item, field)`. `item` is the row in the database.
+If a function is given, the function is called with the signature `function(item)`. `item` is the row in the database.
  - **parent**: The field containing the id of the parent node.
  - **text**: The text to be used at the nodes.
  - **icon**: The icon to be used for this node.